I came across this on a friend's Facebook wall. Another unfortunate Iceland meme. Here's what I wrote:

 The profits from these major industries -- tourism and fishing -- end up the hands of relatively few people.
 The fishing industry, for example, is more or less owned by 100 people who don't pay any fees for the right to fish in Icelandic waters and in fact receive various government subsidies.
 The tourism industry has much more distributed ownership, but the big hotel owners are of course doing well.

 Our current government is a coalition government of neoliberal right-wing thieves and ignorant populist/nationalist/racist farming interests.
 They're slashing social services, destroying our healthcare system, abolishing tax on their rich friends, reducing the extent to which education is free, slashing student loans and privatising them.
 The businesses that came into state ownership after the crash will soon be "privatised" into the hands of their friends.

 Our current finance minister is a white collar millionaire crook connected to much that went wrong in the years leading up to the crash.
-Our prime minister is some buffoon farmer from the North who cares only for the interests of our inept, corrupt, monopolistic and massively subsidised agricultural sector.
-The Panama papers recently revealed that many members of the cabinet -- our finance minister, our minister of the interior and our ex-PM -- had stashed their ill-gotten wealth in offshore tax havens.
+Our prime minister is some buffoon farmer from the South who cares only for the interests of our inept, corrupt, monopolistic and massively subsidised agricultural sector.
+The Panama papers recently revealed that many members of the cabinet -- our finance minister, our minister of the interior and our ex-PM -- stashed their wealth in offshore tax havens.

 These governing parties -- almost certainly the conservatives, at any rate -- will probably remain in power after the next election.
 They're still polling at their usual percentage despite a long and dismal history of nepotism, corruption and incompetence.